plowsof/monero-gui-exe/README.md

 #### Improvements / TODO's

-Currently this can only be used reliably 'after the fact' - when new binaries are uploaded to getmonero.
+Currently this can only be used 'after the fact' - when new binaries are uploaded to getmonero.
 Providing a copy of the Gitian-built GUI windows binaries is something in process at the moment.
 This will let people reproduce the installer before it is released.